 - where you do not have a clear view of approaching traffic.

-- Take your time and stay back several car lengths.
-When it is safe to pass, indicate, move over the centre lane, accelerate and overtake quickly.
+- take your time and stay back several car lengths.
+When it is safe to pass, indicate, move over the centre line, and overtake